Understanding Dental Crown Materials: A Comprehensive Guide

 Pros of All-Ceramic crowns:

-• Best colour match with natural teeth
+• Ideal colour match with natural teeth

-• No metal allergies
+• No metal allergies as they are 100% metal free

 Cons of All-Ceramic crowns: